Herrjea/wordgen/README.md

 ## Usage

-After compiling with
-	make
-the executable will be bin/main.
-Use the program with
+After compiling with `make`, the executable will be bin/main.
+Run it then with `bin/main [file name]`.
-	bin/main <file name>
 The file will be searched for in the languages/ directory.

 ## Syntax